m-stefanski/my-dear-diary/NAS_data_migration.md

 /etc/init.d/wdphotodbmergerd stop
 ```

-To do this permamently, following command might be used:
+To do this permamently, following command were possible in the past:

 ```
 update-rc.d wdphotodbmergerd disable
 update-rc.d wdmcserverd disable
 ```

-But to no avail.
-Problem remains.
+But with they stopped working in newest firmware revisions.

 So there we are.
 SMB transfers to the drive are faster, 50-70 MB/s, close to advertised.
 And it would seem that I am not the only one with such problem (SCP slow, SMB fast):